IsmailAbys/Segmentation/README.md

 * The Pelvis dataset can be downloaded https://zenodo.org/record/4588403#.Ym-WotpBy3B
 * Download Images: CTPelvic1K_dataset6_data.tar.gz
 * Download Masks: CTPelvic1K_dataset6_Anonymized_mask.tar.gz
-* Create a folder "Data" folder on your D drive where all images and masks will be extracted.
+* Create a "Data" folder on your D drive where all images and masks will be extracted.
 * In order to extract images, in Command Prompt write the command below and in your "Data" folder you will have a "CTPelvic1K_dataset6_data" folder with 103 images.
 * tar -xvzf C:\Users\Yourname\Downloads\CTPelvic1K_dataset6_data.tar.gz -C D:\Data
 * In order to extract masks, in Command Prompt write the command below and in your "Data" folder you will have a "ipcai2021_dataset6_Anonymized" folder with 103 masks.